 We would ask you to be patient and kind as we transition to this new way of working and thank you for your understanding.

 The Scottish Government requires General Practice and other healthcare settings to have different infection control and physical distancing guidance to other places such as hospitality and

 shops.
 This is to help reduce the risk to Practice staff and to people attending the Practice who may be at greater risk if they catch Covid 19.

-	From 19 July 2021 (when we go to Level 0), the following rules still apply in General Practice:
+The following rules still apply in General Practice:

 Please support your Practice team by complying with this guidance.